North Island Main Trunk: Auckland suburban

 Suburban trains run on the NIMT at regular intervals as follows:

 Eastern Line (Manukau to Britomart via Glen Innes) trains run on the NIMT between Puhinui and Britomart.

-Southern Line (Papakura to Britomart via Otahuhu and Newmarket) trains run on the NIMT from Papakura to Westfield Junction.
+Southern Line (Pukekohe to Britomart via Otahuhu and Newmarket) trains run on the NIMT from Papakura to Westfield Junction.
 They then run on the North Auckland Line to Newmarket, and the Newmarket Line to the vicinity of Quay Park, where they rejoin the NIMT only for the short section (about 500 metres) into Britomart.
-A diesel train shuttle service runs on the NIMT between Pukekohe and Papakura.

-Onehunga Line and Western Line trains use the NIMT only for the short section (about 500 metres) from the vicinity of Quay Park into Britomart.
+Western Line trains use the NIMT only for the short section (about 500 metres) from the vicinity of Quay Park into Britomart.

 Wellington suburban

-Wellington's Metlink suburban network, operated by Transdev Wellington, includes the southern portion of the NIMT between Wellington and Waikanae as the Kapiti Line.
+Wellington's Metlink suburban network, operated by Transdev Wellington, includes the southern portion of the NIMT between Wellington and Waikanae as the Kāpiti Line.

 Stations

 Record runs

 Record runs from Auckland to Wellington were the 1960 Moohan Rocket (train) of 11 hours 34 minutes in 1960, and the Standard railcar time of 9 hours 26 minutes (running time 8 hours 42 minutes) in 1967.